Metoprolol pka value

 One of the main cardiovascular effects of metoprolol is its ability to slow down the heart rate.
 This can be beneficial in conditions such as tachycardia (rapid heart rate) and atrial fibrillation, where a slower heart rate can help improve heart function and reduce symptoms.
 Additionally, metoprolol can help to stabilize irregular heart rhythms and prevent certain types of arrhythmias.

-See also Metoprolol for glaucoma
+See also Metoprolol reactions mental irritation

 Pharmacokinetics